Naam/shup/README.rst

 no need to specify it.
 Let’s say you also want that every file expire one week after creation by default on that directory.
 Since we dont share critical info here no need to use anything else than simple ``rm`` command for deletion.
-Here is the configuration you would write for this
+Also in this example you're using a key protected with a password that you don't want to save in your configuration file.
+Here is the configuration you would write in that situation:
-situation:

 ::